schematics/schematics/README.md

         name = StringField(required=True, max_length=50)
         bio = StringField(max_length=100)

-Here is a dictionary we'll use to seed the document.
+Here is the dictionary we'll use to seed the document.
 Notice the key names are the same as the field named in the document.

     total_input = {